 - In a large bowl beat together the yogurt and peanut butter until completely blended.

-- Mix in the whey powder, baking soda and salt.
+- Mix in the protein OR egg white powder, baking soda and salt.

 - In a separate bowl, whisk the egg whites and cream of tartar until stiff.